1nishbh/Migration-Our-Story-as-a-Mobile-Species/README.md

 **Check out the blog here:** [Where Are We Going?](https://nishbh01.github.io/Migration-Our-Story-as-a-Mobile-Species/blog.html)

+> All the codes used for figures are included in the blog except for the figures in `Sentiments` section.
+> For the code deployed to obtain the figures for this section, go to `src/sentiment_analysis.ipynb`

 ## Project Overview
 The project aims to provide a comprehensive set of tools and analyses for understanding migration patterns, employment trends, sentiment towards migration, and other related topics.